 - Company Contracts: Company contracts are at the heart of most of the relationships in your business, and they can have an impact on everything from your website host to your supplier.
 The world of business is global, and contracts are the glue holding everything together.
 In the event that one party breaches a contractual agreement, they may find themselves liable to pay any damages and losses incurred as a result of their actions.

 - General Material Breach: A material breach is essentially an outright refusal to follow the terms set out in the contract.
 Potential damages incurred by material breaches can be extensive and may have the ability to financially ruin a business.
 As a result, a contract dispute is an option available to parties involved.

 Tennessee law follows the traditional lex loci contractus rule, set out according to case law.
 This means that there is a presumption that parties intended Tennessee contract law to apply if the contract in question was entered into in the state of Tennessee.
 If the contract was entered into in another state, chances are high that the laws of that state will apply, rather than Tennessee.

 How Can We Help?

 Here at Davis Law Firm, we have helped clients across Kingston to manage and resolve contract disputes of all natures.
-Our team of motivated attorneys have the skills you need to craft and create solid, watertight contracts and to jump in to help you in the event of a contract dispute.
+Our team of motivated family law attorneys has the skills you need to craft and create solid, watertight contracts and to jump in to help you in the event of a contract dispute.